dragcotech/springboot-search/README.md

 , fuel consumption, maintenance history, and more.
 The front-end interface is a web application that allows users to view and interact with the data in real-time.

+Overall, a fleet management application can help businesses optimize their fleet operations, reduce costs, and improve safety and efficiency.

 >###### Some common features: ######

-Vehicle tracking: This feature allows businesses to monitor the location of each vehicle in their fleet in real-time, using GPS tracking technology.
+:bookmark:Vehicle tracking: This feature allows businesses to monitor the location of each vehicle in their fleet in real-time, using GPS tracking technology.

-Fuel management: This feature helps businesses optimize their fuel consumption by monitoring fuel usage, identifying inefficient driving habits, and providing data on fuel costs.
+:bookmark:Fuel management: This feature helps businesses optimize their fuel consumption by monitoring fuel usage, identifying inefficient driving habits, and providing data on fuel costs.

-Maintenance scheduling: This feature helps businesses keep their vehicles in good working condition by scheduling regular maintenance and repairs based on factors such as mileage, engine hours, and more.
+:bookmark:Maintenance scheduling: This feature helps businesses keep their vehicles in good working condition by scheduling regular maintenance and repairs based on factors such as mileage, engine hours, and more.

-Driver behavior analysis: This feature helps businesses monitor the driving behavior of their employees, identify unsafe or inefficient driving habits, and provide coaching to help drivers improve their skills.
+:bookmark:Driver behavior analysis: This feature helps businesses monitor the driving behavior of their employees, identify unsafe or inefficient driving habits, and provide coaching to help drivers improve their skills.

-###### Overall, a fleet management application can help businesses optimize their fleet operations, reduce costs, and improve safety and efficiency.